Creating incidents and retrieving incident status through email messages

 On the Home page, click the Configure Email tile, and select Email Services.

 In the Email Service Name field, type the name of your email service.

-BMC recommends that you add BMCRF at the beginning of the email service's name to allow you to differentiate BMC Remedyforce email services from the others email services that you create.
+BMC recommends that you add BMCRF at the beginning of the email service's name so that you can differentiate BMC Remedyforce email services from the other email services that you create.